 Jesus called his disciples and said to them, "You know that among the Gentiles those whom they recognize as their rulers lord it over them, and their great ones are tyrants over them.
 But it is not so among you; but whoever wishes to become great among you must be your servant, and whoever wishes to be first among you must be slave of all.
 For the Son of Man has come not to be served but to serve, and to give his life a ransom for many."

-The theme of the willing servant matches the missionary ideal perfectly.
+The theme of the willing servant goes very well with the idea of mission.
 The ideal missionary is so devoted to the good of the people whom s/he is sent to sereve that they plan both their activities and their life-style to match the real needs of those people.
 There is a huge effort of adaptation and inculturation involved, so tha the Gospel can integrate into the lives of the local people.
 This goes well beyond the initial need to learn the local language, and the most effective symbols to use, so that the message of Jesus can be understood and loved.

 In our world, where most of the celebrities highlighted in the media seem motivated by self-interest and self-assertion Jesus' call to total service seems unrealistic, and, one might think, unlikely to succeed.
 But today's Gospel offers the ideal of dedication to the service of others as fundamental to Christian discipleship.
 Jesus came "not to be served, but to serve" and this example must always be a guiding light for his followers.
 He went about doing good (cf. Acts 10:38), bringing justice, healing, forgiveness and kindness into people's lives.
 This is why those who believe in him are challenged to give themselves, their talents and their time, to the service of others without seeking any other reward than knowing that this is supremely worthwhile.
 The acted parable of the foot-washing at the Last Supper gives out the same message.